 This statement is made pursuant to s.54 of the Modern Slavery Act 2015.
-It sets out the steps that Volkswagen Financial Services (UK) Limited (“VWFS”) has taken, and is continuing to take, to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.
+It sets out the steps that Volkswagen Financial Services (UK) Limited (“VWFS”) has taken, for the financial year ended 31st December 2021 (covering the period 1st January 2021 – 31st December 2021), to ensure that modern slavery and human trafficking is not taking place within its business or supply chain.

 VWFS has a zero tolerance approach to any form of modern slavery.
 VWFS is committed to acting in an ethical manner, with integrity and transparency in all business dealings and is committed to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within its business or supply chain.

-Volkswagen AG Code of Conduct
+The Volkswagen Group Code of Conduct

 VWFS expects its employees, retailers, suppliers and business partners and each of their employees to act responsibly and comply with the requirements of the Code of Conduct.

 All procurement is based on objective and fair criteria that reflect the principles of non-discrimination, equal treatment, transparency, procedural fairness, mutual recognition and proportionality.
-In addition to carrying out due diligence on prospective suppliers, as part of the tender process prospective suppliers are expected to confirm their agreement to VWFS’s contractual terms and conditions, and confirm that they will comply with VWFS’s policies and procedures and provide the services in accordance with all applicable laws and regulations.
+In addition to carrying out due diligence on prospective suppliers, as part of the tender process prospective suppliers are expected to confirm they are aware of VWFS’s sustainability requirements, their agreement to VWFS’s contractual terms and conditions, and that they will comply with VWFS’s policies and procedures and provide the services in accordance with all applicable laws and regulations.
 VWFS expects its suppliers to exercise due diligence along their supply chains.

-Monitoring and Audit
+Monitoring and audit

-VWFS regularly monitors key suppliers at supplier performance review meetings and any necessary actions and issues, including any non-compliance with the Code of Conduct or laws or regulations, are tracked by the relevant operational area and reviewed at the next performance review meeting.
+VWFS regularly monitors key suppliers at supplier performance review meetings and any necessary actions and issues, including non-compliance with the Code of Conduct or laws or regulations, are tracked by the relevant operational area and reviewed at the next performance review meeting.
 VWFS will work to remedy any areas in which suppliers do not meet VWFS standards or do not comply with relevant laws or regulations.
 In addition, VWFS has the right to audit suppliers for compliance with applicable laws, including the supplier’s obligations to comply with all laws relating to slavery and human trafficking.

-This statement has been approved by the board of directors of VWFS on 5th April 2017, who will review and update it as necessary on an annual basis.
+This statement has been approved by the board of directors of VWFS on 5th April 2022, who will review and update it as necessary on an annual basis.

-Albert van den Bergh Chief Financial Officer
+Chief Financial Officer

 Volkswagen Financial Services (UK) Limited

-5th April 2017
+5th April 2022